waicool20/KAGA/README.md

 # Features

 - No more hassling with the command line, just click away admiral!
-- More human friendly values instead of pure numbers used to configure Kancolle Auto
+- More human friendly values instead of pure numbers used to configure KCAuto-Kai
 - Profile saving, for easy switching between different routines from orel cruising to your 3-2 grind
-- Automatic restart of Kancolle Auto, KAGA makes sure those subs return to 2-3 even after an internet hiccup!
+- Automatic restart of KCAuto-Kai, KAGA makes sure those subs return to 2-3 even after an internet hiccup!
-- Saves crash logs automatically to <Kancolle Auto Directory>/crashes with details filled in ready for bug reporting
+- Saves crash logs automatically to <KCAuto-Kai Directory>/crashes with details filled in ready for bug reporting
 - Prevents lockscreen(configurable) in case you're too lazy to turn off your screensaver
-- Tooltips to help you configure Kancolle Auto, press Shift Key while hovering over an option to see what it does
+- Tooltips to help you configure KCAuto-Kai, press Shift Key while hovering over an option to see what it does
 - Statistics to help you know what the script is doing! eg. Buckets used, sorties per hour etc. (See screenshots)

-Planned:
-- Bundling SikuliX and adding more stats related things like resource expenses by OCR
+Currently under development:
+- UI renewal in certain submenus
+- Discord integration for notifications on crashes and resource queries using YuuBot, remember to join our [Discord Server](#want-to-chat)

 # Installation and Usage

 * A working copy of KAGA, either download from [release page](https://github.com/waicool20/KAGA/releases) or build a copy from the latest commit (Instructions below)
 * Install [Java JRE 8](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)
-* A working copy of [Kancolle Auto](https://github.com/mrmin123/kancolle-auto)
+* A working copy of [KCAuto-Kai](https://github.com/mrmin123/kcauto-kai)

-After you install the dependencies, you may run the JAR executable directly, after which you will be presented a screen to configure paths to the Sikuli Script Jar file and the Kancolle Auto Root directory.
+After you install the dependencies, you may run the JAR executable directly, after which you will be presented a screen to configure paths to the Sikuli Script Jar file and the KCAuto-Kai Root directory.
-After that the main application will start and you may begin configuring and saving profiles for Kancolle Auto, it's pretty straight forward with Kaga as your secretary!
+After that the main application will start and you may begin configuring and saving profiles for KCAuto-Kai, it's pretty straight forward with Kaga as your secretary!

 # Build Instructions